binaryage/totalterminal-osax/readme.md

 Yes, this is SIMBL-lite tailored specifically for TotalTerminal.

-## TotalTerminal configuration file

-In special case you may want to create ini file to override TotalTerminal configuration.
-Currently it is useful in case you install TotalTerminal.app elsewhere than into /Applications/TotalTerminal.app

-config file ~/.totalterminal may look like this:

-    location = ~/Applications/TotalTerminal.app

 ## BATTinit event

 Installs TotalTerminal.bundle into running Terminal.app (/Applications/TotalTerminal.app is just a wrapper app for this script)